-The City of Sanford used its FY 2017-2018 CDBG funds primarily for housing rehabilitation and public services.
-Sixteen (16) low and moderate income households received immediate needs repairs.
-One (1) very low household received substantial rehab.
-One (1) low household received reconstruction.
-Sanford made a substantial amendment during FY 2016-2017 to shift funds to allow for rehabilitation and reconstruction of housing units.
+The City of Sanford used its FY 2018-2019 CDBG funds primarily for housing rehabilitation and public services.
+Five (5) low and moderate income households received immediate needs repairs.
+Two (1) low households received reconstruction.
 Funds were also used to provide public services through subrecipient agreements with nonprofit partners.
-A total of 140 low and moderate income households benefited from public services.
-The City of Sanford established partnerships with one new agencies during the FY 2017-2018 year.
-The street light improvement project was cancelled with draws and the funds will be repaid to HUD.
-The projected was successfully completed as part of the streetlighting upgrade the City implemented and the cost of the Georgetown project was incorporated in the City's Streetlighting upgrade program.
+A total of 102 low and moderate income households benefited from public services.
+The City of Sanford established partnerships with one new ageny during the FY 2018-2019 year to provide mental health services.
+The City of Sanford experienced challenges with their CDBG economic development program during the program year, as interested businesses could not get their landlords to take the steps needed for the businesses to fully participate in the program.
+The City may need to review the structure of the Economic Development program and make adjustments during the 2019-2020 program year.